-All of us have received an overly-large utility bill at some point… and it hurts!
-Whether it’s the dog days of summer or the bitter cold in winter, it doesn’t matter.
+All of us have received an overly-large utility bill at some point, and it hurts!
+Unfortunately, the root of this problem is often found in an inefficient heating method.
+Whether it’s the dog days of summer or the bitter cold of winter, it doesn’t matter.
 Heat efficiency is all about reducing air leakage and preventing heat transfer.
-So, here is the question: Are modular homes more heat efficient than site-built homes?
+The question is, are modular homes more heat efficient than site-built homes?

-Heat always moves towards cold (according to the Law of Thermodynamics).
-So, in winter, you lose heat to the outside and in summer the heat moves inside.
-Radiant heat from windows can reduce efficiency, but many times your high heating and cooling bills are a result of leaking air.
+According to the Law of Thermodynamics, heat always moves towards cold.
+In winter, your home’s heat tries to move outside, and in summer, the heat tries to move inside.
+Radiant heat from windows can reduce furnace efficiency, but your high heating and cooling bills are often a result of leaking air.

 Modular home additions don’t even need to tie into your central heating and cooling.
 For a single room, you can use another type of heating system.
 A ductless mini-split system can be installed for very little money and only utilized when needed.
-All that’s required is a three-inch hole and an electrical outlet.
+The only item required is a three-inch hole and an electrical outlet.

 Energy Star Savings

 Additionally, you can choose to build your new home with even more green options, which save energy and often qualify for tax credits.

 - Energy Star Appliances